Skip to main content

 Generated WebSocket code should not default to maximum subscriptions or maximum replay speed.
 It should ask for the channel set, symbol set, output destination, gap tolerance, and stop condition.
 If those are missing, generate a bounded sample instead of a broad run.

-Capacity Packet
+Capacity Checklist

 FieldCapture